-Tissue Micro-Array (TMA) annotations let you locate TMA cores within whole-slide images and analyze or acquire multispectral fields of each TMA core.
-You can use sector labels to identify different sections of cores, as appropriate, and use the row and column labels to match the TMA's numbering scheme.
+Tissue microarray (TMA) annotations allow the user to locate TMA cores within whole-slide images and analyze or acquire multispectral fields of each TMA core.
+Use sector labels to identify different sections of cores, as appropriate, and use the row and column labels to match the TMA's numbering scheme.
 Correct labeling will make it possible to match downstream analysis with the original core information.